 4. Make your voice heard: It’s important to have something that you stand for.
 Every leader has something that they passionately believe in, which they express to the world.
 Nowadays, it’s easy to share your ideas with others – you can express them through event speeches or a YouTube channel, you can write books or start a blog, and you can even start your own campaign.
 Finding an outlet will allow your creative juices to flow and provide a way to make a difference in the world.

 5. Get feedback from others: Becoming a leader in your life does not mean that you completely shut yourself off from getting advice of others.
 It’s important to maintain a sense of humility and openness when learning from others who have more experience and expertise than you do in certain topics.

 Without leadership qualities, we could float aimlessly in the ocean of life.
-When used with good intentions, our skills will act as the sails that we need to catch the winds of opportunities, taking us towards our vision in the distant horizon.
+When used with good intentions, our skills will act as the sails that we need to catch the winds of opportunities, taking us towards our vision.